depjs/dep/.github/ISSUE_TEMPLATE.md

 <!--
-Be sure to follow the issue template.
+Please be sure to follow the following issue template.
 This template is really helpful to each of us to not make back and forth.

 e.g.